EMERGING MARKETS-Mexican peso dips on c.bank shake-up, Chile lags for the week

 -0.02

-(Reporting by Ambar Warrick in Bengaluru; Additional reporting by Marc Jones in London; Editing by Kirsten Donovan and Richard Chang)
+(Reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Additional reporting by Marc Jones in London; Editing by Richard Chang and Marguerita Choy)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.